Pachucas: Lifestyle

-Problems with the Education System and Portrayal in Media
+Problems with the education system and portrayal in media

-In places such as Tucson, Arizona up until the 1970s the schools were segregated.
-To combat the large immigrations numbers most government officials saw it necessary for public schools to conform to a national education policy.
+In places such as Tucson, Arizona the schools were segregated up until the 1970s.
+To combat the large immigration numbers, most government officials saw it necessary for public schools to conform to a national education policy.
 Over 50 percent of the children in school were Spanish speaking.

-Since the start of the Zoot Suit Riots, articles of Pachuca’s started to be written as them being bloodthirsty.
-The Pachuca’s were described as manly and a danger to society.
+After the Zoot Suit Riots began, articles were written about the Pachucas characterizing them as bloodthirsty.
+Pachucas were described as manly and a danger to society.
 Those articles that were produced in Los Angeles caused a crisis for all Mexican American women in general.
-It left Mexican American women in the Southwest with a bad reputation, they were perceived as evil and cruel a bad stigma placed upon their heads as the riots grew.
-They were always known as dangerous, but now they would be ridiculed with derogatory remarks towards lesbianism and remarks at what clothing type they had.
+It left Mexican American women in the Southwest with a bad reputation, they were perceived as evil and cruel - a bad stigma placed upon their heads as the riots grew.
+They were always known as dangerous, but now they would be ridiculed with derogatory remarks towards lesbianism and remarks regarding their dress.
 They had seen themselves as fierce and powerful, yet the media mocked them and portrayed them based on their appearances.

 Mexican American women working in the borderlands

-Within the borderland regions Mexican American women were able to confide in themselves and express there need to support their families.
+Within the borderland regions, Mexican American women were able to confide in themselves and express their need to support their families.
 Although society had trouble with the socioeconomic and political changes, the women who worked near the borderlands and the American Southwest held that sense of community and identity as they found support within their families.
-While working it helped influence a woman’s role in the world.
+While working, it helped influence a woman's role in the world.
 They were starting to be seen in the workforce and played a larger role within labor and society.
 This helped shape the development for woman around the border states and Southwest.
 Women were now being seen as an asset to society not only for their roles as a mother or a wife, but as a woman.